Srujith2k/DBOne/README.md

 - **Desktop Application**: A JavaFX-based application for GUI-based interaction with the database.
 - **Web Application**: A React-based frontend for a user-friendly database management experience.
 - **Additional Database Support**: Oracle, MongoDB, etc.
-- **Custom Query APIs**: Allow users to execute queries directly through the backend.
+- **Advanced Query Features**: APIs for batch processing, joins, and database migrations.

 ---